rseveymant/Mantium-CLI/readme.md

-# MantiumCLI2
+# AI Assistant with FastAPI, Azure OpenAI, Mantium, and OpenAI GPT-3

-A Python script to use Mantium, Azure OpenAI, and OpenAI APIs together to generate responses based on user input.
+This AI Assistant application is built using FastAPI and integrates with Azure OpenAI, Mantium, and OpenAI GPT-3 to generate responses based on user input.
+The application combines the responses from Mantium and the chosen AI engine (Azure OpenAI or OpenAI GPT-3) to provide the best possible answer.

+## Features

+- FastAPI for API and web interface
+- Integration with Azure OpenAI and OpenAI GPT-3
+- Fetches data from Mantium
+- Combines responses from Mantium and the AI engine
+- Front-end interface to interact with the AI Assistant

-## Setup
+## Installation

-1. Clone this repository.
+1. Clone the repository:  `git clone https://github.com/yourusername/ai-assistant.git` `cd ai-assistant`
-2. Create a virtual environment: `python -m venv venv`
+1. Create a virtual environment and activate it: `python3 -m venv venv` `source venv/bin/activate`
-3. Activate the virtual environment: `source venv/bin/activate` (Linux/macOS) or `venv\Scripts\activate` (Windows)
-4. Install the required packages: `pip install -r requirements.txt`
+1. Install the required packages:  `pip install -r requirements.txt`
-5. Create a `.env` file with the required environment variables (see `.env.sample` for an example).
+1. Create a `.env` file in the root directory of the project and add the following variables:
-6. Run the script: `python app.py`

-## Configuration

-You can configure the script using the following environment variables in the `.env` file:

 - `API_TYPE`: Either `openai` or `azure`
 - `MANTIUM_APP_ID`: Mantium app ID - you can find this from a deployed plugin
 - `MANTIUM_BEARER_TOKEN`: Your Mantium Bearer Token